Agenda

 Talk | What Legitimacy for Private Standard-setting Bodies as Regulators for AI?

-Prof Marta Cantero Gamito : Professor of Information Technology Law at University of Tartu and Research Fellow at European University Institute
+Prof Marta Cantero Gamito : Professor of Information Technology Law at the University of Tartu and Research Fellow at the Florence School of Transnational Governance, European University Institute

 2:10 - 2:30